Book a connection call

-M&E responsibilities: why you might want to rethink whom they belong to
+M&E responsibilities: why you might want to rethink who they belong to

-What motivated me to say, in a recent interview, that “[monitoring and evaluation (M&E) is] the responsibility of everyone working on a project”?
+What motivated me to say, in a recent interview, that “[monitoring and evaluation (M&E) is] the responsibility of everyone working on a [program]”?

 And what might ‘M&E as everyone’s responsibility’ look like?

-Let me start answering those two questions by sharing the first act of a classic three-act story.
+Let me start answering those two questions in the form of the first act of a classic three-act story.

 Act I of a classic three-act story: how M&E responsibilities were traditionally repartitioned and the realization that changed everything

-Exposition (um, yes, I’m just going to go ahead and use story-writing terminology for these sub-headings)
+Exposition (um, yes, I’m just going to go ahead and use story-writing terminology for these sub-headings, too!)

-Once upon a time, there was a project aimed at delivering positive social impact to 5 rural communities in the northeastern province of a large, biodiversity-rich country in Latin America.
+Once upon a time, there was a program aimed at delivering positive social impact to 5 rural communities in the northeastern province of a large, biodiversity-rich country in Latin America.

 Or was the country in southern Asia?

-Never mind, there was a project aimed at delivering positive social impact to 5 rural communities in some part of the world.
+Never mind, there was a program aimed at delivering positive social impact to 5 rural communities in some part of our beautiful world.

-That project had a monitoring and evaluation (M&E) system in place, which the M&E Manager had articulated in two documents, the M&E Plan and the M&E Manual.
+That program had a monitoring and evaluation (M&E) system in place, which the M&E Manager had articulated in two documents, the M&E Plan and the M&E Manual.

-Everyone on the project team – which consisted of 23 highly motivated activity managers, sector specialists, technical experts, consultants, finance and admin staff, and of course the M&E Manager – knew of the existence of the M&E documents.
+Everyone on the program team – which consisted of highly motivated sector specialists, technical experts, consultants, finance and admin staff, and of course the M&E Manager – knew of the existence of the M&E documents.

 And the team members who did not have “M&E” in their job title had a general idea of how the M&E system worked.